mixstam1821/ERMES/README.md

 ## 🌍 What is This?

-This project lets you **fetch, plot, and analyze ERA5 climate data** for any Mediterranean subdomain, using a fast, responsive web interface (Bokeh server).
+This project lets you **fetch, plot, and analyze ERA5 climate data** for any world region, using a fast, responsive web interface (Bokeh server).
 **Features:**
 - Hourly and Monthly ERA5 data fetch via Copernicus CDS
 - Custom region and date range selection